marciosmelo/varabot/README.md

 # varabot :robot:
-Varabot - A Twitter Bot for @varacast :pig:
+Varabot - A Twitter Bot for @Varacast :pig:

 ## Uses